hsotoparada/DeepPhasePick/README.md

 Note that the windows will have the same duration except for the last window, which will be filled with the remainder data until `tend` in case
 `dt_iter + tstart(last window) > tend`.

-To set the parameters defining how predicted discrete probability time series are computed when running phase detection on seismic waveforms, use:
+To set the parameters defining how predicted discrete probability time series are computed when running phase detection on seismic waveforms, use `dpp_config.set_trigger()`.

-    dpp_config.set_trigger()

 For example, the following will compute the discrete probability time series in phase detection every 20 samples, using a probability threshold of 0.95 for P- and S-phases:

     dpp_config.set_trigger(n_shift=20, pthres_p=[0.95, 0.001], pthres_s=[0.95, 0.001])

-To set the parameters applied in optional conditions for refining preliminary picks obtained from phase detection, use:
+To set the parameters applied in optional conditions for refining preliminary picks obtained from phase detection, use `dpp_config.set_picking()`.

-    dpp_config.set_picking()

 For example, the following will remove preliminary picks which are presumed false positive, by applying all of the four optional conditions described in the
 Supplementary Material of Soto and Schurr (2021).
 This is the default and recommended option, especially when dealing with very noise waveforms.